AlexanderGzyl/Gratitude_App/README.md

 # Gratitude_App in progress

 ## About
-   A deliberately simple app made just in time for thanksgiving.
+   A deliberately simple app made just in time for Thanksgiving.
 The goal is to help people live happier lives by practicing the virtue of gratitude.
 ## Built with
   HTML,CSS, React, React-Router-Dom, axios, Redux, JWT, bcrypt, MongoDB, Node, Express, Mongoose